psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 Sitting in the corner, her grandmother said: "it is many years since I have heard of anyong spinning nettles... but it used to be done once, and so I am sure it can be done again. "

-And sittng next to her, an old, old woman, older than the hills, who had known the girl's monther, and her grandmother's mother, and her grandmother's grandmother before her.
+And sittng next to her, an old, old woman, older than the hills, who had known the girl's mother, and her grandmother's mother, and her grandmother's grandmother before her.
 She had recently taken to visiting again, sitting in the shadows, or later in the day, in the flickering candlelight, as if she were waiting, waiting for something, nodding her head and rarely saying a word.
 But now she said something: " he is foolish to make you such a bargain."

 That evening, Renelde's young man came to visit, as he did every evening.
 When Renelde told him what Burchard had said, he was angry, and asked what he should do: " Would you like me to watch for the Wolf, and split his skull with a blow from my axe ? "